National Order of Vietnam

-The National Order of Vietnam (Bảo Quốc Huân Chương) was a combined military-civilian decoration of South Vietnam and was considered the highest honor that could be bestowed upon an individual by the Republic of Vietnam government.
+The National Order of Vietnam (Bảo Quốc Huân Chương) was a combined military-civilian decoration of the State of Vietnam and its successor, the Republic of Vietnam.
+It was considered the highest honor that could be bestowed upon an individual by the Republic of Vietnam government.

 The decoration was created in 1950 and was awarded to any person who performed "grandiose works, remarkable deeds, exhibited bravery, or for those who have honored and served the country by lofty virtues and outstanding knowledge."

 The National Order was modeled after the French National Order of the Legion of Honour, and as such it was issued in five degrees: